hanzodao/app/prds/gasless-voting.md

         - It compares the fetched `paymasterBalance` to the estimated `gasCost` returned by the bundler.
         - The `canCastGaslessVote` state variable is set to `true` **only if** the estimation succeeded _and_ `paymasterBalance >= gasCost`.
       - **Final Determination:** `canVoteForFree` is ultimately `true` if and only if `gaslessFeatureEnabled && gaslessVotingEnabled && canCastGaslessVote` evaluates to `true`.
-    - `**Desired Behavior / Issue:**` (See Issue #22) The determination of `canVoteForFree` should be made proactively and explicitly within the frontend, based on verifiable on-chain data, before attempting gas estimation.
+    - `**Desired Behavior / Issue:**` The determination of `canVoteForFree` should be made proactively and explicitly within the frontend, based on verifiable on-chain data, before attempting gas estimation.
 The process should be:
       1.  **Check Global Feature Flag:** Verify `flag_gasless_voting` is enabled.
 If not, result is `false`.
       2.  **Check Paymaster Deployment:** Verify a `paymasterAddress` exists for the DAO (via `useDaoInfoStore` or `getPaymasterAddress`).
 If not, result is `false`.
       3.  **Check Strategy Validator:** Verify that the expected validator is registered for the voting strategy's function selector: `paymaster.validators(strategyAddress, voteSelector)` must return the _expected_, non-zero `validatorAddress`.
 If it's `address(0)` (or unexpected), result is `false`.